Racheljjn/Racheljjn/README.md

 ### Hi there 👋
 🌱My name is Rachel.
-I am a front end developer based in Toronto🌱
+I am a full stack developer based in Toronto🌱

 <!--